 Fallen Devotion Choices & Consequences

-• • Overview of the 3 demo endings and how to trigger them
+• • Understand the 3 demo endings and their emotional route logic

 Good Ending